-This section gathers a selection of reviews from this year so far.
-More will be added in due course.
+This section gathers a selection of reviews from this particular year.
 If you would like anything reviewed, please consider our main areas of interest and the fact that we only accept physical formats.
 We are old-fashioned, have no time for downloads and generally feel that they stink.
 If you can accept that then the address to send material to is:

 Richo/Adverse Effect, ul.
 Wilenska 5/70, 31-413 Krakow, Poland